ruleminer/decision-rules/docs/_sources/key_concepts.rst.txt

     * **Survival time:** Numerical.
     * **Survival status:** String with values "1" (event occurred) and "0" (event did not occur).

-Rule Sets
+Rulesets
 ----------

-Rule sets in decision rules are predictive models consisting of multiple rules.
-However, rule sets are more than just a set of rules.
+Rule sets in decision-rules package are predictive models consisting of multiple rules.
+However, rulesets are more than just a set of rules.
 They also define how prediction is performed using these rules.

-Each rule set must contain at least one rule, in addition, it also contains one special rule called the default rule.
-The default rule is used to make predictions for examples discovered by other rules.
+Each ruleset must contain at least one rule, in addition, it also contains one special rule called the default rule.
+The default rule is used to make predictions for examples uncovered by other rules.
 Such a rule behaves in a unique way.
 Its premise is a condition that is always true.
 For this reason, in this package we talk about default conclusions instead of default rules.

 Rules
 -----